bbolker/bbmisc/peeves.md

 Phrase statements positively rather than negatively: "ducks are likely to be larger in the tropics" rather than "ducks are unlikely to be smaller in the tropics", or "our attempt to catch ducks failed" rather than "our attempt to catch ducks did not succeed".
 (Orwell specifically recommends avoiding the "not un-" construction.)

 I was brainwashed in high school that "this" should never be used without an antecedent ("Ducks are bigger in the tropics.
 This means that ...")
 "This" what?
-Try to include an antecedent whenever you can ("This enlargement means that ..."); it will generally make your writing stronger and more specific.
+Try to include an antecedent whenever you can ("This enlargement means that ..."); it will make your writing stronger and more specific.

 Avoid redundancy, particularly when hedging.
 Instead of saying "in most cases, ducks tend to be larger" say *either* "in most cases, ducks are larger" *or* "ducks tend to be larger".